-But I found that, at least in my experience, having a written plan and specific schedule doesn’t really work for teaching something that everyone will inevitably learn at a different pace.
+But I found that having a written plan and specific schedule doesn’t really work for teaching something.
+Everyone will inevitably learn at a different pace.

-When I start a class, this is my general starting format:
+When I teach crochet classes this is my general starting format:

 - Brief introductions: I like everyone to share their name, whether they have previous experience crocheting or knitting, whether they are right or left handed, and whatever else they want to share.

-- I talk briefly about the project we will be making and what kind of stitches/techniques we will cover
+- Talk briefly about the project we will be making and what kind of stitches/techniques we will cover

-- I go over the handouts (see samples in Part Two here).
+- Go over the handouts (see samples in Part Two here).
 I just briefly talk about each one so that the students know what they have in front of them.